orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 Mailing List:
   - https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=QUANTUM-COMPUTING
 ---
 The project will lend itself to start thinking about physics/hardware at some point.
+Which will be relevant for all other proj

 *:orbitmines: :github: [Archive equivalent](https://github.com/orbitmines/archive/blob/main/projects/PENDING%20(2027%3F%2B)%3B%20Operation%20System.md)*
 *:orbitmines: :discord: [Discord equivalent](https://discord.com/channels/1055502602365845534/1238118718542712832)*